About the programme

 The programme works to develop six key life skills through equestrian activity:

 There are two frameworks – the achieve awards aimed at 5-11 year olds and the explorers wards aimed at 11 –25 year olds, although participants can follow the framework most appropriate to them regardless of age.
 Both offer horse care and ridden modules.

 To deliver the Changing Lives through Horses programme a centre would need to meet the following criteria:

 - Be a BHS Approved Centre which ensures we can maintain a secure and safe environment for young people to be working in.

-- We would also require the Lead Changing Lives through Horses Coach, to be qualified to a minimum of A Stage 3 Coach in Complete Horsemanship and be an Accredited Professional Coach.
+- We would also require the Lead Changing Lives through Horses Coach, to be qualified to BHS Stage 3 Care and BHS Stage 2 teach and recommended to be an approved professional coach.
 This ensures we are delivering with coaches who have up to date safeguarding training, first aid and are criminal record checked according to their national requirements (other centre staff can be involved in the delivery of the programme, it is just the lead coach that needs to hold the above requirements).

 - The Lead Changing Lives through Horses Coach and your centre staff will be required to attend 2 initial group virtual training sessions and the three further bespoke training sessions.